plotly/dash-labs/docs/DOCUMENTATION.md

 app = dash.Dash(__name__, plugins=[dl.Plugin()])
 tpl = dl.templates.DbcCard(title="Simple App", columns=6)

 @app.callback(
    dl.Output(html.Div(), "children"),
    dl.Input(html.Button(children="Click Me"), "n_clicks", label="Button to click"),
    template=tpl
 )
 def callback(n_clicks):
     return "Clicked {} times".format(n_clicks)

 app.layout = tpl.layout(app)

 if __name__ == "__main__":
-   app.run_server()
+    app.run_server(debug=True)
 ```

 ## Component labels
 When a template is populated using `@app.callback`, the label string for a component can be overridden using the `label` keyword argument to `dl.Input`/`dl.State`/`dl.Output`.
 See the "Button to click" label added above.

 ## Default output
-When a template is provided, and no output is provided, the template will provide a default output container for the result of the function (usually an `html.Div` component).
+When a template is provided, and no `Output` dependency is provided, the template will provide a default output container for the result of the function (typically an `html.Div` component).

 [demos/template_system3.py](demos/template_system3.py)